 ~"If we could read the secret history of our enemies, we would find in each person's life sorrow and suffering enough to disarm all hostility."(Longfellow)

-See, I view the quest for wealth as a game that I can't win.
+I view the quest for wealth as a game that I can't win.
 I believe the odds are stacked too highly against me.
-Those with the money-power have the money-power to keep their money-power and take mine.
-So I refuse to play.
+Those with the money-power have the money-power to keep their money-power and to take mine.
+I refuse to play a rigged game.
 I choose to be powerless.
 And in that powerlessness I find strength.

-As much as I detest self-centered capitalism, I am not in aggressive resistance against it.
-I merely try to live my life in a way that does not contribute to the problems I see.
-As long as I'm seen as benign by the "powerful," I figure they'll leave me be to go on happily living without their hollow games.
+As much as I detest selfish capitalism, I am not in aggressive resistance against it.
+I merely try to live my life in a way that does not contribute to the problem—to consume less, to reuse more, to foster community among my friends.
+As long as I'm seen as harmless by the "powerful," I figure they'll leave me be.

 I like to make things with my hands.
 I don't do enough of it.

 I love movement in general.
 Moving feels great.

 I love camping, hiking, and backpacking.
 I love the outdoors.
 I love nature.